 Common oregano, or Origanum marjoram, is what you usually find in your grocery store’s spice section.
 The essential oil of oregano used to treat yeast infections isn’t the same type, however.

 An older study from 2001 found that wild oregano oil could stop or slow thegrowth of C. albicans, depending on the dosage used.

 Oil of oregano is a natural blood thinner, so don’t use it (diffused or topically) if you take blood thinners for another health condition.
 Also don’t use it if you have blood-clotting issues, such as from a vitamin K deficiency.

-Essential oils should not be taken orally.
+Remember: Essential oils should not be taken orally.
 They’re meant to be inhaled as part of aromatherapy.
-While some studies are examining other ways to use oregano essential oils, at this time it’s recommended that you use it diluted in a carrier oils, such as olive or sweet almond oil.
-Mix three to five drops essential oil per ounce of carrier oil.
-Then, apply it to the skin in massage or inhale it through a diffuser.
-Do not apply essential oils near your vagina.
+While some studies are examining other ways to use oregano essential oils, at this time it’s recommended that you use it diluted in a carrier oil, such as olive or sweet almond oil.

 Probiotics help restore the bacteria-yeast balance throughout your body.
 If you start a regimen of oral probiotics that contain strains of the lactobacillus acidophilus bacteria, you can bring your digestive tract and vaginal flora back into alignment.